+5. Film crew and cast

 The festival invite the filmmakers (director, producer and/or cast member) to attend the screenings.
-(200€ refund for transport) They are offered free accomodation if they wish so, or at their own expense in a hotel.
+(200€ refund for transport) They are offered free accomodation in flats located in the city centre.
 They are invited to participate in press conferences and in public Q&As after the screening of their film.

 The film directors present agree to attend the official closing ceremony as well as the press sessions.

 6. Distribution rights